December 15, 2014

 Yoga gives you the time and space to focus your concentration, which studies have suggested could boost your coordination, reaction time, memory, and intelligence.

 Yoga helps to get your blood flowing around your body, aiding your circulation and the health of your heart.
 It encourages blood to get to your hands and feet, which can be an issue for people that are sedentary during the day.
 Yoga also helps boost the amount of oxygen in your cells, which enables them to function better.

 Yoga often requires you to hold your own weight and it is this factor that helps keep your bones healthy.
 Weight-bearing exercise strengthens bones, reducing your risk of developing conditions like osteoporosis.

 Like other exercise, yoga increases your heart rate, lowering your risk of heart attack and can even relieve depression.
 Although not all yoga is aerobic, if you are able to boost your heart you will benefit from a whole host of health benefits.

-Moving in and out of different yoga poses contracts and stretches your muscles, which boosts the drainage of lymph, helping your body fight infection, destroy cancerous cells, and dispose of the toxic waste products of cellular functioning.
+Moving in and out of different yoga poses contracts and stretches your muscles, which boosts the drainage of the lymph.
+This process helps your body fight infections, destroy cancerous cells, and dispose toxic waste produced by cellular functioning.

 Drops your blood pressure